TroyWitthoeft/AzureFunctionHttpClientFactoryPollyLogging/README.md

 # Azure Function HttpClientFactory Polly Logging
-A quick example of how to build a resilient Azure HttpTrigger function using
+A quick example of how to build a resilient http endpoint.
+This project uses

   - C#
   - .NET Core 2.1